Why workplace giving and employee engagement programs need more transparency and efficiency

 Show us the money!
 The case for transparency

-Most donors have no idea how much of their donation is going to their chosen cause, what the associated costs are or who is paying those fees (trust us, somebody is paying them at some point in the process).
+Most donors have no idea how much of their donation is going to their chosen cause, what the associated costs are or who is absorbing those fees (trust us, somebody is absorbing them at some point in the process).
 Part of the reason for this is a lack of transparency.

 Much of the discussion of costs is kept from donors.
-This is partly motivated by a desire on the part of companies and charities to say that 100% of donations are going to the charity.
+This is partly motivated by a well intended desire on the part of companies and charities to say that 100% of donations are going to the charity.
 Unfortunately, this creates the illusion that money magically gets to charities with no costs whatsoever.
-And while there may be perfectly good reasons for this, it can lead to several undesirable outcomes:

 " Introducing more transparency around the actual costs of processing donations is important work that impacts charities of all sizes.” — Kal Stein, Benevity Nonprofit Community Council Chair